 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

-Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, does overnight oats or oatmeal have a higher GI?
+Having more knowledge of the glycemic index of food and how it raises blood sugar, many people wonder which type has a better GI score.

 Overnight oats have a lower glycemic index than oatmeal.
 Whether a food is consumed hot or cold have significant effects on glucose and insulin responses after consumption.
-Oats soaked overnight in skim milk was shown to have a lower glycemic index than cooked oatmeal and cooked cream of rice in a 2019 study.
+Oats soaked overnight in skim milk was shown to have a lower glycemic index than cooked oatmeal in a 2019 study.

-Steel-cut oats have a lower GI because they are the least processed.
+Steel-cut has a lower GI because they are the least processed.
 Rolled oats are a little higher because they’ve been partially cooked.
-Quick oats have been steamed and rolled into thinner pieces to cook quicker.
+Quick or instant have been steamed and rolled into thinner pieces to cook quicker.
 This process increases their GI.

 Overnight oats provide more nutrients and therefore the greater benefits.
 Since both contains the same nutrients, the benefits are the same, just in different degrees.
 Let’s take a look at how each nutrient benefits health.